Everything you need to know about personal notes

 Personal notes now make it easy to keep track of your outgoing transactions within Exodus.
-Here is everything you need to know about them.
+Here is everything you need to know about personal notes.

 In this Article: